 One step forward and two steps back is the phenomenon that too many working families across our city, state, and nation experience when they access safety net benefits.

-FPWA’s newest investigative report explores the barriers working families face when striving for financial stability.
+FPWA’s investigative report explores the barriers working families face when striving for financial stability.
 It also provides recommendations to reduce the impact that an abrupt benefit cutoff can have on New York State families.

 The Self Sufficiency Standard provides critical data on the income needed for working-age families in New York to cover their most basic life needs, including childcare but also food, housing, transportation and much more.